Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization I: the general framework

 for $\alpha:\mathcal{M}_C\to \mathbb{C}$ a function.
 Hence, sections of $B$ should satisfy

 For the two covariant derivatives to coincide on a section of $B$, we obtain that

 As this should happen for any vector field $X$, we conclude that the function $\alpha$ must satisfy

-Notice that as the modulus of the vacuum section is fixed to 1, the function must be a phase $\alpha=e^{-if}$.
+Notice that as the modulus of the reference section is fixed to 1, the function must be a phase $\alpha=e^{-if}$.
 This implies that the measure does not change but the symplectic potentials are required to satisfy the gauge condition

-This is the freedom left from Equation \eqref{eq:vacuum_norm} once we fixed the measure $D\mu_c$.
-Notice that if the modulus of the function is equal to one the measure is not changed, since we are just choosing among the different phases of the vacuum state.
+This is the freedom left from Equation \eqref{eq:vacuum_norm} once we fixed the measure $\mu_c$.
+Notice that if the modulus of the function is equal to one the measure is not changed, since we are just choosing among the different phases of the reference state.
+These kind of transformations that preserve the measure but change the reference phase are the usual ones for geometric (pre)quantization.
+We anticipate, however, that during the evolution in the context of curved spacetime, changes of measure will also occur \cite{alonsobujHybridGeometrodynamics2024, agulloUnitarityUltraviolet2015}